ShadowDraco/reading-notes/classDayReadings/class07Reading.md

 **What is the HTTP protocol that Fielding and his friends created?**

-- The http protocol is capable of descriing the location of something (or information) from around the world (to anywhere in the world)
+- The http protocol is capable of describing the location of something (or information) from around the world (to anywhere in the world)

 **What does a GET do?**

-- get Fetches a resouce
+- get Fetches a resource

 **What does a POST do?**